kataras/iris/README.md

 ## License

+This project is licensed under the [BSD 3-clause license](LICENSE), just like the Go project itself.

 The project name "Iris" was inspired by the Greek mythology.

-Iris Web Framework is free and open-source software licensed under the [3-Clause BSD License](LICENSE).

 ## Stargazers over time